ployground/bsdploy/README.rst

 Instead of performing updates on production hosts you are encouraged to update the *description* of your setup, test it against an identically configured staging scenario until it works as expected and then apply the updated configuration to production with confidence.

-.. warning:: BSDploy is currently still in beta.
-While it's not considered ready for production, it is now in feature freeze mode and you are encouraged to :doc:`give it a spin </quickstart>` and `report any issues <http://github.com/ployground/bsdploy/issues>`_ that you find, so it can move to a 1.0 release – thanks!

 Main Features
 -------------